Thermospore/temp-quartz-test/content/Website Maintenance.md

 # To-do
-## raid the croc 2 manual / in game dialogue for nouns
-so we make articles n stuff using the proper name for things
 ## Explorer panel doesn't show up in mobile view
 (BTW even on desktop the mobile view is used when the window is narrow)

 ok this can probably be changed in [the layout](https://quartz.jzhao.xyz/layout)

-ok I replaced the graph on mobile with the explorer, but it looks terrible lol:, maybe
+ok I replaced the graph on mobile with the explorer, but it looks terrible lol:

 ![[Pasted image 20240627223132.png]]

-would be nice if it could be under one of those burger things 三 and pop out of the side, maybe
+maybe would be nice if it could be under one of those burger things 三 and pop out of the side, maybe
 ## add a panel / page that lists recently updated / added notes
 see [here](https://quartz.jzhao.xyz/features/recent-notes)